The Unspoken Costs of Neglecting Facebook Marketing Efforts

 You’ll Experience a Disconnect With Your Target Audience

 Facebook encourages businesses to define their “Facebook Audience.”
 This is powerful.
 In many ways, it’s similar to detailing a buyer persona or a target consumer group.
 Not only does the site help businesses decide who they’re trying to reach, it takes it a step further.
-Facebook actively allows those businesses to reach their focus groups.
+Facebook actively allows those businesses to get their focus groups.

 You can target a core audience through Facebook advertising via many factors, such as: